pmean/build-website/text/06/AdditionsImprovements.md

 > maybe two) categories on my topic list page.
 >
 > As a second improvement, I decided it would be more friendly and
-> useful if I titled each definition in the form of a question (\"What
+> useful if I titled each definition in the form of a question ("What
-> is an alpha level?\" as opposed to just \"Alpha level\" for example)
+> is an alpha level?" as opposed to just "Alpha level" for example)
 > and I want to start linking these entries to the appropriate
 > categories in the topic list.